-The Deductible is the amount You must pay each Plan Year before the Plan will provide payments for Covered Services.
+The Deductible is the amount You must pay each Calendar Year before the Plan will provide payments for Covered Services.
 Only Allowed Amounts for Covered Services are applied to satisfy the Deductible.
+There is an individual Deductible amount and a Family Deductible amount.

 The Family Deductible is satisfied when any combination of Family members' payments toward each of their individual Deductibles total the Family Deductible amount.
-No one Family member may contribute more than their individual Deductible amount toward the Family Deductible in a Plan Year.
+No one Family member may contribute more than their individual Deductible amount toward the Family Deductible in a Calendar Year.
 A Family member does not have to satisfy their individual Deductible if the Family Deductible has already been satisfied.